Why California’s Pipes Can’t Keep Up with Its Rainstorms

 Short-Term Solutions (What You Can Do At Home)

 • Make regular maintenance a priority.
 Schedule a sewer and plumbing inspection at least once per year.
-If you have underground pipes, let us know—we have special Ground-Penetrating Radar (GPR) equipment that helps us spot corrosion or leaks.
+If you have underground pipes, let us know—we have special Ground-Penetrating Radar (GPR) equipment that can help us spot corrosion or leaks without digging.

 • Add a backflow preventer to your sewer line.
 This is a simple and effective device that stops waste from re-entering your home when the system is overloaded.
 Regular backflow testing ensures that this system is working properly.